-The NESCOE team has diverse academic and professional backgrounds, including economics, accounting, engineering, and law as well as a cross section of private and public sector experience in New England.
-NESCOE’s professional staff and technical consultants bring comprehensive and deep experience to the analysis presented to Managers for their consideration.
+The NESCOE staff team has diverse academic and professional backgrounds, including economics, accounting, engineering, and law as well as a cross section of private and public sector experience in New England.
+NESCOE’s professional staff and technical consultants bring comprehensive and deep experience to analysis and filings with FERC, other federal agencies and ISO New England.

 Director of Analysis